-Don’t give your child pain relievers more than 2 or 3 times a week if they need to use them regularly.
-Pain relievers can cause headaches (analgesic rebound headaches) if they are taken regularly for weeks or months.
+Don’t give your child pain relievers more than 2 or 3 times a week.
+Pain relievers can cause headaches if you take them regularly for weeks or months.

 Talk to your child’s healthcare provider if you have questions about pain relievers for headaches.